Centaur Technology: History

 While funded by IDT, three different Centaur designs were shipped under the marketing name of WinChip.
 In September 1999, Centaur was purchased from IDT by VIA Technologies, a Taiwanese company.
-Since then, five designs have shipped with the marketing name of VIA C3, as well as quite a number of designs for the VIA C7 processor and their latest 64-bit CPU, the VIA Nano.
+Since then, five designs have shipped with the marketing name of VIA C3, as well as a number of designs for the VIA C7 processor and their latest 64-bit CPU, the VIA Nano.

 The VIA Nano design has been further refined and improved in chips produced by Zhaoxin (a VIA joint venture company).

-In late 2019 Centaur announced the "World’s First High-Performance x86 SoC with Integrated AI Coprocessor", the CNS core.
+In late 2019, Centaur announced the "World’s First High-Performance x86 SoC with Integrated AI Coprocessor", the CNS core.

-In November 2021, Intel recruited some of the employees of the Centaur Technology division from VIA, a deal worth $125 million, and effectively acquiring the talent and knowhow of the x86 division.
+In November 2021, Intel recruited the majority of the employees of the Centaur Technology division from VIA, a deal worth $125 million, effectively acquiring the talent and know-how of the x86 division.
 VIA retained the x86 licence and associated patents, and its Zhaoxin CPU joint-venture continues.